Kristinh21/design-history/app/posts/post-examples/2020-10-12-research-a-problem.md

 We aimed to understand the meaning of .....
 Research dicussion guide [this Google Doc](https://....).

-We've spike to .. users
+We've spoke to .. users
 * User 1 - [Write up](https://....).
 * User 2 - [Write up](https://....).
 * User 3 - [Write up](https://....).